Tips for a First Time Dog Owner

 Play with your new friend:

 Before puppies can go out to explore, they have boundless energy.
 Help them to use this energy with some mentally stimulating sniffy games.
 You can also carry your pup outside at first to let them see the world.
 Try and get them to see as many different social situations as possible, for example; cars, buses, joggers, other dogs, people with hats, people with glasses, cats etc. This can help them learn to tolerate the world we choose to put them in.

 Beware!
 Pups can be very nibbly and their teeth are sharp.
 This is not aggression but merely inexperience and exploration.
-We found that the best way to stop this was, when pup made contact with their teeth roughly, we made a sharp, high pitched sound, stood up and folded our arms, turning away from puppy until they calmed down.
+We found that the best way to stop this was this; when pup makes contact with their teeth, make a sharp, high pitched sound, stand up and fold your arms, turning away from puppy until they calm down.
 No praise or attentions for unwanted behaviour and lots of praise for desirable behaviour.